User Guide

 name: bare_minimum_configuration #REQUIRED

-- configs/class_info.list # list of websites with class info
+- class_info.list # class info links

 a2rchi: